camoverride/lit/README.md

 [link](https://github.com/camoverride/lit/blob/master/Doing-Data-Science.pdf)

 ### SQL Cookbook
 Another massive O'Reilley textbook.
-I used this to learn the basics of SQL and still return to it from time to time with questions, but I've found the website [SQL Zoo](https://sqlzoo.net/) much more useful for getting up and running with SQL.
+I used this to learn the basics of SQL and still return to it from time to time with questions, but I've found the website [SQL Zoo](https://sqlzoo.net/) much more useful for getting up and running with SQL, so I'd start there before moving on to this book.
 [link](https://github.com/camoverride/lit/blob/master/SQL-Cookbook.pdf)